 - 4.2 Schedule 1 Notes Delete in its entirety and replace the existing "conversion" note with the following: - 1.
 Conversions The conversion of existing residential buildings into not more than four (4) dwelling units or as otherwise consistent with the zone provided that: - a.
 The number of spaces for off-street parking shall comply with Article 5.6 Off-Street Parking; - b.
 The minimum lot size required shall be such that each dwelling unit is provided with thirty percent (30%) of the minimum lot size required for the district; - c.
 That the structure was in existence prior to 1972. - d.
 The lot must meet a minimum of 20% open space unless otherwise stated in Articles 4.3 and 4.4, Schedules II and III. - 2.2.38 Residential Conversion by deleting the existing language and replacing with the same language as above. - 2.2.
 (Add and renumber definitions) Open space is defined as land area vertically open to the sky, free of all impervious surfaces as described under 2.2.25 Lot Coverage.
 Open space may be landscaped with lawn, trees, shrubs, or other planting.
-Open space may include wetlands, stream systems or other bodies of water. - 4.3 Schedule II: Density and Dimensional Regulations Residential: See attached table, last column "Minimum Open Space".
+Open space may include wetlands, stream systems or other bodies of water. - 3.2 Zoning Map by adjusting the zone district line to include Tax Map Parcels #70-99 and #70-100 in the R-2, Single Family Residential zoning district. - 4.3 Schedule II: Density and Dimensional Regulations Residential: See attached table, last column "Minimum Open Space".
 Also add notes to Schedule II Notes: 17.
 Overlay districts in which more stringent requirements apply supercede those as required under Schedule II and III.
 Note 18.
 For lots using septic systems, the open space requirement would be the greater percentage required in that district.
 See attached chart.